Iconica-Development/training_flutter_basic/_slides/Slides. 1. Flutter/intro.md

 ### What is Flutter

 - A SDK that makes building high-performing, modern and beautiful apps easy
-- Works for both Android and iOS
+- Works for Android, iOS, MacOS, Windows, Linux and Fuchsia (Beta)
 - An open-source toolkit, developed by Google*
 - 1000+ contributions from the open source community